Chambers Flat Road Upgrade

 Project features

-• widen the road with 3.5m-wide traffic lanes and 3m-wide sealed shoulders (asphalted to provide a safer, smoother road with reduced tyre noise impacts for residents)
+• 3.5-metre-wide traffic lanes and 3-metre-wide sealed shoulders (asphalted to provide a safer, smoother road with reduced tyre noise impacts for residents)

-• build a new bridge over Norris Creek (up to 8m higher than the existing culvert)
+• a new bridge over Norris Creek (up to 8 metres higher than the existing culvert)

-• improve the intersections at Kings Way and Greenvale Road to include dedicated turning lanes from Chambers Flat Road
+• improvements to the intersections at Kings Way and Greenvale Road including dedicated turning lanes from Chambers Flat Road

-• upgrade Grevillea Road and Norris Creek Road intersections
+• upgraded Grevillea Road and Norris Creek Road intersections

-• improve sight lines at bends and crests
+• improved sight lines at bends and crests

-• install a variety of wildlife devices including fauna fencing, escape poles, culvert crossings and nesting boxes.
+• A variety of wildlife devices including fauna fencing, escape poles, culvert crossings and nesting boxes.

 Norris Creek Bridge